First Avenue provides a unique and innovative cultural environment.

 Artists of all mediums take their place in the history of First Avenue.

 With the original First Avenue In House magazine, many writers received their first chance at publication, with the fortunate task of writing about what they loved most.

 Local artists have contributed original designs for show posters, magazines, flyers, and First Avenue inspired artwork.
 Additionally, photographers have shot iconic photographs over the years in our venues and outdoor festivals.

 Check out this great piece from Pitchfork highlighting our very own Dan Corrigan (formerly a long time photographer by night and First Avenue caregiver by day):

-With the help of artists and musicians, First Avenue has been able to host countless benefit shows for local and national non-profit groups, including Pastor Paul’s Food Shelf, The Red Cross, Minnesota No-Kill Cat Shelters and many, many more.
-And, First Avenue has worked with area schools to hold workshops and lectures for students interested in music and related fields.
+With the help of artists and musicians, First Avenue has been able to host countless benefit shows for local and national non-profit groups, including Pastor Paul’s Food Shelf, The Red Cross, the Twin Cities Music Community Trust, and many more.
+First Avenue has also worked with area schools to hold workshops and lectures for students interested in music and related fields.

 First Avenue has also been the place for local and national political events.
-Vice President Walter Mondale and Governor Jesse Ventura used First Avenue as their soapbox in their runs for office.
+Vice President Walter Mondale, Governor Jesse Ventura, Mayor RT Rybak, Senators Amy Klobuchar and Al Franken, and US Congressman Keith Ellison have used First Avenue as their soapbox during their runs for office.
 Many youth vote rallies have been held at the club, educating young voters on the importance of their vote and educating them on issues of local and national significance.
 First Avenue brings the fun back into politics and civic responsibility.
-Where else in the world could you see a city’s mayor take a stage dive?
+Where else in the world could you see a city’s Mayor take a stage dive?